ConfigMgr Console

-In this post, number 11, we’re going to confirm OSD and make sure we have what we need for basic OSD.
-[OSD Overview MS Docs] [OSD Requirements MS Docs] [OSD Basics MS Docs]
+In this post we are going to confirm Operating System Deployment (OSD) and make sure we have what we need for basic OSD.
+[OSD Overview MS Docs ] [OSD Requirements MS Docs ] [OSD Basics MS Docs ]

 This post will NOT cover the fancy stuff, but just the basics of getting OSD working.